AGhost-7/seneca-promisified/readme.md

+# Seneca Promisified
-A wrapper which makes senecajs not hostile to promises.
+This is a wrapper which makes senecajs not hostile to promises.
 Also permits you to access seneca context without having to use the `this` keyword (arrow functions).

 This is not an _extension_, its just a wrapper; you will be able to use